-The North Carolina WIC Program has moved from a paper-based method of WIC benefit issuance to an electronic benefit transfer system (eWIC).
-Instead of paper food instruments, WIC food benefits are issued into an electronic benefit account at the local WIC clinic.
-Families use their eWIC card and PIN to access their food benefits at the grocery store.
+The North Carolina WIC Program uses an electronic benefit transfer system (eWIC) for WIC benefit issuance.
+The Local WIC Agency issues the WIC food benefits for a participant into an electronic benefit account.
+Families then use their eWIC card and PIN to access their food benefits at the grocery store.

 eWIC for Families